chok-watcharathep/example-payload-mui/README.md

 That's it!
 Changes made in `./src` will be reflected in your app.
 Follow the on-screen instructions to login and create your first admin user.
 Then check out [Production](#production) once you're ready to build and serve your app, and [Deployment](#deployment) when you're ready to go live.

+### Database Migrations

+When you make changes to a collection (e.g., adding a new field or a new collection), you must generate a new database migration file to apply those changes to your database.
+This is a crucial step for both local development and deployment.

+- To **generate** a new migration, run `pnpm migrate:create <migration-name>`.
+  - Replace `<migration-name>` with a descriptive name for your change (e.g., `add-products-collection` or `update-user-fields`).
+  - This command will create a new migration file in the `src/migrations` folder.
+- The new migration is automatically applied in **development mode**.
+- For **deployment**, you must run `pnpm migrate` to apply all pending migrations.

 ### How it works

 This setup uses `pnpm` for the application and `Docker` to manage the database.
 This approach helps standardize the development environment